 Decolonizing expertise

-In the TV show Better Call Saul, Saul Goodman, an untrustworthy lawyer, discovers a massive fraud case.
+In the TV show “Better Call Saul”, Saul Goodman, an untrustworthy lawyer, discovers a massive fraud case.
 He presents this case to a big lawyer company to get some help to put the case together.
 In exchange for bringing the case, the head of this big company offers Saul a fair amount of money, which is promptly accepted.
 However, Saul requires one nonnegotiable condition: a room in the company so that he can organically be part of the investigation.
 The company says no, and Saul refuses the money because recognizing his intellectual merit in the case was a priority.
 From TV shows to real life, and in a very different environment than lawyer companies, researchers in institutions from the Global South probably can see the parallels with the situation described before.
-In the academic environment, Global North institutions and researchers have traditionally led the research world for centuries, extending the frontiers of scientific knowledge.
+In the academic environment, Global North institutions and researchers have traditionally led the research world for centuries, extending the frontiers of scientific knowledge, even because of the old legacy of the European expansion and scientific revolutions started in the 17th-18th centuries.
 Scientific research in the Global South is often seen as peripherical, and Southern researchers struggle to find recognition and intellectual approval from the North.

 In the last ten years, concerns about diversification, equality, and inclusion in the academic environment have grown [ref], mainly towards the direction of increasing the diversity in research environments by stimulating researchers from underrepresented groups (women, Global south, LGBTQI+, black people, to cite a few) in research institutes and universities of the Global North.
-Nowadays, it is rare to find a call that does not contain the statement “We highly encourage applicants from underrepresented backgrounds…”.
+Nowadays, it is rare to find a call that does not contain statements like “We highly encourage applicants from underrepresented backgrounds…”.
 While we acknowledge that efforts to build inclusive teams are one of the pillars toward decolonization of science 1, we also believe that this action alone does not change the status quo of science, in which researchers from the global North are viewed as experts while researchers from the global south are seeing as rare exceptions of scientific authority, or even doing untrustworthy science (like Saul Goodman).
 Expertise colonization manifest in different instances.
 One is the citation bias towards global north researchers.
 Another example is the underrepresentation (not to cite cases of complete lack of recognition) of scientists from the global south as plenary speakers or even their presence in conferences, and editorial boards of traditional journals, only to cite a few.
-Like in Lord of The Rings’ famous quotation “the one ring to rule them all” we still live a type of “the one knowledge to rule them all,” and as we know, the path to Mordor (or academic decolonization) is not easy.
+Like in Lord of The Rings’ famous quotation “the one ring to rule them all” we still live a type of “the one knowledge to rule them all,” and as we know, the path to take the ring to Mordor (or academic decolonization) is not easy.

 While we acknowledge some progress represented by positive interventions to increase diversity, equity, and inclusion (DEI) in science, as mentioned above, little or nothing has been done to decolonize expertise.
 That implies recognizing the knowledge produced outside the Global North as being as reliable and scientifically sound as the one made by research institutes in the Global North.
 To achieve this, some practices deeply rooted in science must be changed.
 Here, we argue that if the Global North is committed to changing the status quo of scientific knowledge, researchers and research institutes must do a better job toward actions that improve the intellectual visibility of underrepresented groups by first, recognizing practices in scientific work that promote intellectual colonialism, and then, by acknowledging that, moving forward to implement actions that decolonize expertise.